- The real magic of ketosis seems to occur in a lower energy state.

-- If you are making ketones without consuming excessive energy you will likely see lower blood glucose, higher breath acetone and lower BHB levels.
+- If you make ketones without consuming excessive energy, you will likely see lower blood glucose, higher breath acetone and lower BHB levels.

 - The ratio between breath acetone and glucose can be a useful indicator of genuine nutritional ketosis and a healthy metabolism.